 - Xelon Entertainment

-The first option — and one of the best available ones — is CD Baby, which will deliver your music to over a hundred different services once you sign up with the company.
+The first option — and one of the best available ones — is CD Baby, which will deliver your music to over a hundred different services.

 One of the oldest players in the game, CD Baby charges you when you want to upload a new song or album onto streaming services but once it is up, there are no yearly fees.